-Only stockholders of record at the close of business on March 23, 2021 will be entitled to vote at the Annual Meeting.
-On the record date, there were 40,059,122 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on April 1, 2024 will be entitled to vote at the Annual Meeting.
+On the record date, there were 5,482,752 shares of common stock outstanding and entitled to vote.
+A list of stockholders of record entitled to vote will be open to inspection by stockholders for any purpose relevant to the Annual Meeting for ten days before the Annual Meeting during normal business hours at our corporate office.